lvtk/lui/doc/ui/views.rst

 memory management-wise:

 1) Ensure all Widgets get deleted.
 Using them on the stack is recommended.
-2) Ensure lvtk::Main stays alive until all Widgets are deleted.
+2) Ensure lui::Main stays alive until all Widgets are deleted.

 *****
 Types